thesushilsharma/zen-thrive/README.md

 - 📰 News Reader - Offline-first articles, curated wellness content
 - 📱 Cross-platform - iOS and Android with shared codebase
 - 🔄 Offline Sync - Works without internet, syncs when connected

+## Known Issues

+none

+## Contributing

+To contribute to this project, please submit any issues or pull requests on the GitHub repository.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details